-This article (the first of a three part series) is about selling marijuana the old fashioned way.
+This article (the first of a three part series) is about selling and dealing marijuana the old fashioned way.
 If you live in a state that has dispensaries or collectives, then you might not relate to this article anymore, but it is still worth reading to reminisce about the good old days.
-For the vast majority of Americans, who live in non-medical marijuana dispensary states, buying/selling marijuana on the down low is the only option.
+For the vast majority of Americans, who live in non-medical marijuana dispensary states, buying/selling and dealing marijuana on the down low is the only option.
 I know dozens of active sellers in my part of America, and talk to hundreds of others online, and I have compiled a guide to help others in the industry.
 Load up your bong and let’s get to it.

-A major item that any marijuana dealer needs is a scale.
+A major item that any dealer needs in dealing marijuana is a scale.
 I remember in the early 90’s when a ‘digi’ would cost over $100.
 In 2010, they are all over the State of Oregon for $40 these days, and if you go online, they are even cheaper.
 My personal favorite brand is Ohaus, which is a higher end model.
 But the main thing to get is one with a 0.0 reading, brand can be secondary.
 You will be weighing out 3.5 gram increments, so the scale obviously has to be able to display a reading that includes tenths.
 Make sure to check that it works before you buy it (which is impossible online) if you can.
 Use nickels, which weight 5 grams, or if you’re lucky, your scale comes with a calibration weight.
 Make sure to be comfortable with your purchase because your scale will be a significant part of your life for the years to come.

 An obvious item that you will need are start up funds.
 The most common entry level into the marijuana industry is the half ounce.
 It breaks into 4 eighths, or 8 dubs depending on where you’re at, and so flipping the first 3/4ths of it usually results in a free eighth as the seller.
 One lesson that every successful dealer learns early is that ‘the larger the bank roll, the better it is for business.’
 The more you can buy, the cheaper it is, the longer you can sit on it, the longer you can float it out, and therefore, the easier it is to do business.
 One of my dealers would always refer to his enterprise as a machine, and that money was lube for that machine.
 Makes sense.